Mindful-AI-Assistants/Humanistic-AI-DataScience-PucSP-SoftSkills/README.md

 >
 > * *Curiosity, resilience, flexibility, and self-awareness are some of the most valued socioemotional skills in the workplace.* – World Economic Forum 2023
 >
+> * *Soft Skills are not soft at all; they are hard to master but essential for lasting career success.*
 >

 <br><br><br>